Tap30/ripple-go/ONBOARDING.md

 ### Timer Behavior Enhancement
 - Timer now only starts when first new event is tracked, not during SDK initialization
+- Timer automatically stops when queue becomes empty to save CPU cycles and reduce log noise
 - If persisted events exist, they remain in queue until a new event triggers the timer
 - Maintains same API while improving efficiency for apps with persisted events

 ### Graceful Shutdown Enhancement
 - Added `StopWithoutFlush()` and `DisposeWithoutFlush()` methods for graceful shutdown without flushing events
 - Fixed playground client exit behavior to persist events without sending to server

+### Error Handling Improvement
+- Changed `NewClient()` to return `(*Client, error)` instead of panicking on invalid configuration
+- Libraries should never panic as it crashes the entire application and can't be handled by users
+- Configuration validation errors are now properly returnable and handleable
+### Go Version Upgrade
+- Upgraded from Go 1.23 to Go 1.25
+- Replaced manual `wg.Add(1)` + `go func()` + `defer wg.Done()` with cleaner `wg.Go()` method
+- Reduces boilerplate code and eliminates WaitGroup management errors